 In this article, you can read about the Price Deficiency Payment System.
 It is a topic coming under the agriculture section of the UPSC syllabus.
 Every year, questions are asked on agriculture in the IAS exam.

-The idea, espoused by the Niti Aayog in order to support the farmers in case the market price falls below Minimum Support Price (MSP) is called, “Price Deficiency Payment”.
+The idea, proposed by the Niti Aayog in order to support the farmers in case the market price falls below Minimum Support Price (MSP) is called, “Price Deficiency Payment”.
 This system aims to provide a part (for example, 70 %) of the difference between the MSP and the market price to the farmers.

 What is Price Deficiency Payment System?